ministryofjustice/HMPPS-Engineering-Accelerator-Team/README.md

-# HMPPS Developer Experience
+# HMPPS Engineering Accelerator Tooling

 ## Introduction

-The HMPPS Developer Experince is a set of tooling and services that aim to empoer software engineers at HMPPS Digital to:
+The HMPPS Engineering Accelerator Tooling is a set of tooling and services that aim to empoer software engineers at HMPPS Digital to:

 - Delivery software at pace
 - Build quality software at scale